 The Aizuri String Quartet

 Sound Sculpture design and engineering team led by Youngmoo Kim at the Drexel University ExCITe Center with consulting from Mark Yim and Simon Kim at the University of Pennsylvania

 Principal engineer Richard Vallett

 Initial prototypes by Laura Allan, Justin Rivera, and Kate Wisniewski

-Major support for To Hide in a Tree of Sound has been provided by The Pew Center for Arts & Heritage with additional commissioning support from Paul L. King.
+Major support for Sophia’s Forest has been provided by The Pew Center for Arts & Heritage with additional commissioning support from Paul L. King.